Understanding the practical effects of a different sensor size

 - the spot of the real point is the zone in the plane of the point of the space of the shooting for which the points will merge;

-- values with a index correspond to the case of a crop factor k;
+- values with a k index correspond to the case of a crop factor k;

 - links, unless otherwise indicated, refer to Wikipedia